Neural Codes and Neural ring endomorphisms: Neural ring homomorphisms and max intersection-complete codes

 \subsection{Background and Preliminaries}

-In this section we consider a codeword in a code $ C $ with $ n $ neurons in its binary form.
-That is if $ c\in \C $ then $ c=(c_1^{}c_2^{}\cdots c_n^{}), $ where $ c_i\in\{0,1\}. $ This is same as seeing $ \C\subset\{0,1\}^n. $ Carina Curto and Nora Youngs \cite{curto2020neural} gave a description of Neural ring homomorphisms as follows \begin{definition} Let $ \C \subset \{0,1\}^n $ and $ \D\subset \{0,1\}^m $ be neural codes, and let $ \ring{\C}= \mathbb{F}_2[y_1,\dots,y_n]/I_{\C} $ and $ \ring{\D}= \mathbb{F}_2[x_1,\dots,x_m]/I_{\D} $ be the corresponding neural ring.
-A ring homomorphism $ \phi:\ring{\D}\rar \ring{\C} $ is a neural ring homomorphism if $ \phi(x_j)\in\{y_i\vert i \in [n]\} \cup \{0,1\} $ for all $ j\in [m],$ where $ x_i=\displaystyle\sum_{\{d\in\D|d_i=1\}} \rho_d $.
-We say that a neural ring homomorphism $ \phi $ is a neural ring isomorphism if it is a ring isomorphism and its inverse is also a neural ring homomorphism. \end{definition} In the beginning of the paper \cite{curto2020neural}, Curto and Youngs discuss ring homomorphisms between two neural rings.
-Then they proved that there is a 1-1 correspondence between code maps $ q:\C\rar \D $ and the ring homomorphisms $ \phi:\ring{\D}\rar \ring{\C}. $ Usually the map $ q, $ associated with the ring homomorphism $ \phi $ is denoted by $ q_\phi. $ Later, the authors classify all the neural ring homomorphisms using the following theorem: \begin{theorem}\cite[Theorem 3.4]{curto2020neural} A map $ \phi:\ring{\D}\rar \ring{\C} $ is a neural ring homomorphism if and only if $ q_\phi $ is a composition of the following elementary code maps: \begin{enumerate} \item Permutation \item Adding a trivial neuron(or deleting a trivial neuron) \item Duplication of a neuron(or deleting a neuron that is a duplicate of another) \item Neuron projection (or deleting a not necessarily trivial neuron) \item Inclusion ( of one code into another) \end{enumerate} Moreover, $ \phi $ is a neural ring isomorphism if and only if $ q_\phi $ is a composition of maps $ (1)-(3). $ \end{theorem} Lastly, Curto and Youngs \cite{curto2020neural} bridge the idea of codes being open convex and neural ring homomorphisms using the following theorem \begin{theorem}\cite[Theorem 4.3]{curto2020neural} Let $ \C $ be a code containing the all-zeros codeword and $ q:\C \rar\D $ a surjective code map corresponding to a neural ring homomorphism.
-Then if $ \C $ is convex(open convex), $ \D $ is also convex(open convex) with $ d(\D) \leq d(C).$ \end{theorem} \begin{remark} Curto and Youngs \cite{curto2020neural} proved the above theorem for open convex.
-We can see that if the code were to be closed convex a similar theorem will hold with little changes to the proof. \end{remark}
+In this section, we consider the codewords in their binary form.
+For any $ c\in \C $ we will write $ c=c_1^{}c_2^{}\cdots c_n^{}, $ where $ c_i^{} $ is $ 1 $ if $ i\in c $ and 0 otherwise.
+This is same as seeing $ \C\subset\{0,1\}^n. $ Curto and Youngs \cite{curto2020neural} gave description of neural ring homomorphisms as follows \begin{definition} Let $ \C \subset \{0,1\}^n $ and $ \D\subset \{0,1\}^m $ be codes, and let $ \ring{\C}= \mathbb{F}_2[y_1,\dots,y_n]/I_{\C} $ and $ \ring{\D}= \mathbb{F}_2[x_1,\dots,x_m]/I_{\D} $ be the corresponding neural rings.
+A ring homomorphism $ \phi:\ring{\D}\rar \ring{\C} $ is a neural ring homomorphism if $ \phi(x_j)\in\{y_i\mid i \in [n]\} \cup \{0,1\} $ for all $ j\in [m],$ where $ x_i=\displaystyle\sum_{\{d\in\D\mid d_i=1\}} \rho_d $.
+A neural ring homomorphism $ \phi $ is a neural ring isomorphism if it is a ring isomorphism and its inverse is also a neural ring homomorphism. \end{definition} At the beginning of their paper, Curto and Youngs \cite{curto2020neural} discuss ring homomorphisms between two neural rings.
+They proved that there is a 1-1 correspondence between code maps $ q:\C\rar \D $ and the ring homomorphisms $ \phi:\ring{\D}\rar \ring{\C}. $ The map $ q, $ associated with the ring homomorphism $ \phi $ is denoted by $ q_\phi. $ Later, the authors classify all the neural ring homomorphisms using the following theorem: \begin{theorem}\cite[Theorem 3.4]{curto2020neural} A map $ \phi:\ring{\D}\rar \ring{\C} $ is a neural ring homomorphism if and only if $ q_\phi $ is a composition of the following elementary code maps: \begin{enumerate} \item Permutation \item Adding a trivial neuron (or deleting a trivial neuron) \item Duplication of a neuron (or deleting a neuron that is a duplicate of another) \item Neuron projection (or deleting a not necessarily trivial neuron) \item Inclusion (of one code into another) \end{enumerate} Moreover, $ \phi $ is a neural ring isomorphism if and only if $ q_\phi $ is a composition of maps $ (1)-(3). $ \end{theorem} Lastly, Curto and Youngs \cite{curto2020neural} connected the idea of codes being open convex with neural ring homomorphisms using the following theorem, \begin{theorem}\cite[Theorem 4.3]{curto2020neural} Let $ \C $ be a code containing the all-zeros codeword and $ q:\C \rar\D $ a surjective code map corresponding to a neural ring homomorphism.
+Then if $ \C $ is convex (open convex), $ \D $ is also convex (open convex) with $ d(\D) \leq d(\C)$\footnote{$ d(\C) $ is used by the authors to denote the minimal open convex embedding dimension of the code $ \C. $}. \end{theorem}